+Consistent with other state authorities, the Hydraulic Code Rules regulate the time, place, and manner in which an action can occur to adequately protect fish life.
 The HPA also does not convey permission to use public or private property to conduct the project.
 Applicants must seek permission to use property from the land owner.

-Finally, authorization by WDFW to conduct any hydraulic project does not exempt anyone from the requirements of other regulatory agencies or landowners.
+Authorization by WDFW to conduct any hydraulic project does not exempt anyone from the requirements of other regulatory agencies or landowners.
 Every HPA issued in Washington carries the notice that the permit

-"... pertains only to requirements of the Washington State Hydraulic Code, specifically Chapter 77.55 RCW.
+"...[the HPA permit] pertains only to requirements of the Washington State Hydraulic Code, specifically Chapter 77.55 RCW.
 Additional authorization from other public agencies may be necessary for this project.
 The person(s) to whom this Hydraulic Project Approval is issued is responsible for applying for and obtaining any additional authorization from other public agencies (local, state and/or federal) that may be necessary for this project."